-E. Alice and Bob are interested in having a child and, after difficulty conceiving, decide to undergo a medical procedure called IVF.
+- E. IVF: Alice and Bob are interested in having a child and, after difficulty conceiving, decide to undergo a medical procedure called IVF.
 In their universe, each couple has a random quantity p, uniformly distributed on [0,1], which indicates the probability that they will conceive a child after a cycle of IVF treatment.
 (The value p depends on permanent biological characteristics of Alice and Bob, but its value is unknown to them, so we model it as a random variable.)
-If Alice and Bob attempt multiple cycles, each one succeeds with the same probability p, independently of what happens on previous cycles.

-- (a) Explain intuitively why (in this universe) the probability that Alice and Bob conceive after one cycle should be .5 (i.e., the expected value of p). - (b) Given that Alice and Bob did not conceive during the first (k-1) cycles, what is the updated Bayesian probability density for the random variable p? - (c) Use the answer in (b) to explicitly compute the expected value for p, given that the couple did not conceive during the first (k-1) cycles.
-The answer is the conditional probability that the couple conceives during the kth cycle, given that they did not conceive during the first (k-1) cycles.
-(As noted earlier on this problem set, one can prove in general that if one first chooses r in some random fashion and then tosses a coin that is heads with probability r, the overall probability of heads is the expectation E[r].) - (d) Compute the conditional probability describe in (c) in a different way: imagine that $X_0, X_1, X_2, \ldots, X_k$ are uniformly and independently distributed on [0, 1].
-Write $p = X_0$ and declare that the jth cycle succeeds if and only if $X_j < X_0$.
-Show that this model is equivalent to the one initially described, and then explain why the probability that $X_k < X_0$, given that X_0 is the smallest of the set $\{X_0, X_1, \ldots, X{k-1}\}$, should be 1/(k+1).
-[Hint: use symmetry to argue that a priori the rank ordering of X_0, X_1, \ldots, X_k is equally likely to be given by each of the (k+1)! possible permutations.] - (e) Suppose that instead of being uniform the random variable p is a priori distributed on [0,1] according to the density function f(x) = 2 2x.
+If Alice and Bob attempt multiple cycles, each one succeeds with the same probability p, independently of what happens on previous cycles. - 1.
+Explain intuitively why (in this universe) the probability that Alice and Bob conceive after one cycle should be .5 (i.e., the expected value of p). - 2.
+Compute the conditional probability that the couple conceives during the kth cycle, given that they did not conceive during the first (k-1) cycles, using the following approach.
+Imagine that $X_0, X_1, X_2, \ldots, X_k$ are uniformly and independently distributed on [0,1].
+Write $p = X_0$ and declare that the jth cycle succeeds if and only if $X_j < X_0$ .
+Show that this model is equivalent to the one initially described, and then explain why the probability that $X_k < X_0$ , given that $X_0$ is the smallest of the set $\{X_0, X_1, \ldots, X{k-1}\}$ , should be 1/(k+1).
+[Hint: use symmetry to argue that a priori the rank ordering of $X_0, X_1, \ldots, X_k$ is equally likely to be given by each of the (k+1)! possible permutations.] - 3.
+Suppose that instead of being uniform the random variable p is a priori distributed on [0,1] according to the density function f(x) = 2 2x.
 (This might be more realistic, see remark below.)
 Under this assumption, compute the probability of success on the kth cycle given that the first (k-1) cycles failed.
-[Hint: recognize f(x) as itself a beta random variable and reduce to the previous case.]
+[Hint: recognize f(x) as itself the density function of a beta random variable (for some a and b) and reduce to the previous case.]